UN49KS8000, UN55KS8000, UN60KS8000, UN65KS8000

-Picture detail and clarity was a strong point on this TV, as well as having excellent transparency and great image depth, and the combination of these picture traits allowed me to see the smallest of details in objects and landscaping with stunning clarity when viewing 4K and 1080p images.
+Picture detail and clarity were a strong point on this TV, as well as having excellent transparency and great image depth, and the combination of these picture traits allowed me to see the smallest of details in objects and landscaping with stunning clarity when viewing 4K and 1080p images.

 Contrast and black levels were very good on this display – blacks were solid and deep with no grayish overtones.
-Black level reproduction in a scene from the movie Star Wars – The Force Awakens which shows Dark Vader’s melted helmet, and reveals very dark and inky blacks within the eye sockets of the helmet, while the rest of the helmet was rendered with deep rich blacks.
+Black level reproduction in a scene from the movie Star Wars – The Force Awakens shows Darth Vader’s melted helmet, and reveals very dark and inky blacks within the eye sockets of the helmet, while the rest of the helmet was rendered with deep rich blacks.

 Shadow detail was rendered nicely while viewing another scene from the same movie, which takes place on the inside of a crashed and abandoned Star Destroyer ship.
 This scene allowed the KS8000 to reveal the proper amounts of shadow detail and depth among the objects within this dark and dimly lit environment.

 The contrast range revealed good extension, delivering great peak white performance of white text against a black background while the surrounding area of the image remained a consistently even deep shade of black.